-The primary purpose of the interim analysis is to evaluate superiority of pembrolizumab in PFS.
-In order to account for potential delayed treatment effect, which was observed with immunotherapy study data external to this study, the interim analysis will be performed after: (1) enrollment is completed, and (2) approximately 466 PFS events and 353 OS events have been observed among all subjects.
-In addition, if there are fewer than 143 OS events among subjects whose tumors are GEP intermediate or GEP high at the time, the interim PFS analysis may be delayed for up to 2 months or when the target number of OS events in subjects whose tumors are GEP intermediate or GEP high is reached, whichever occurs first.
-Thus, adequate follow-up time is incorporated into the trial to ensure that the interim analysis is conducted at an appropriate time to characterize the potential benefit of immunotherapy.
+The primary purpose of the interim efficacy analysis is to evaluate superiority of pembrolizumab in OS.
+In order to account for potential delayed treatment effects that have been observed with immunotherapy, the interim efficacy analysis will be performed after: (1) enrollment is completed, (2) approximately 251 OS events and 385 OS events have been observed among subjects with squamous cell carcinoma of the Esophagus and all subjects, respectively, and (3) 8 months after last subject randomized.
+In addition, if there are fewer than 172 OS events among subjects with PD-L1 CPS≥10 at the time, the interim efficacy analysis may be delayed for up to 2 months or when the target number of OS events in subjects with PD-L1 CPS≥10 is reached, whichever occurs first.
+Thus, adequate follow-up time is incorporated into the trial to ensure that the interim efficacy analysis is conducted at an appropriate time to characterize the potential benefit of immunotherapy.
 The boundary for the final analysis will be adjusted according to the actual alpha spent at IA and the actual number of events at IA and FA.